 SAM (Smart ArM) is an arm prosthesis dedicated to transhumeral (above-elbow) amputees or congenital amputees without a forearm.
-It offers patients intuitive and efficient control approaches, in order to extend their motor abilities and increase their autonomy when performing Activities of the Daily Living.
+It offers patients intuitive and efficient control approaches, in order to extend their motor abilities and increase their autonomy when performing Activities of Daily Living.

-SAM possesses two motorized degrees of freedom: an active robotised wrist rotator, and an original exoskeletal active elbow especially designed for congenital amputee (missing a forearm and an elbow joint) who usually have long arm residual limb.
+SAM possesses two motorized degrees of freedom: an active robotised wrist rotator, and an original exoskeletal active elbow especially designed for congenital amputees (missing a forearm and an elbow joint) who usually have long arm residual limb.
 Moreover, SAM can be fitted with any commercially available prosthetic hand.

-The main innovation in SAM is not only in the hardware but rather on the embedded control architecture and the associated sensorimotor control policies that we have been working on for several years.
+The main innovation in SAM is not only in the hardware but rather in the embedded control architecture and the associated sensorimotor control policies that we have been working on for several years.
 Our innovative control strategy relies on two different control modes:

-– a control based on the decoding of myoelectric contraction patterns associated with the voluntary contraction of residual muscles in arm amputees, measured with sEMG electrodes placed within the prosthesis socket.
+– control based on the decoding of myoelectric contraction patterns associated with the voluntary contraction of residual muscles in arm amputees, measured with sEMG electrodes placed within the prosthesis socket.

-– a control based on the body and residual limb movements of the user measured with embedded wearable inertial measurement units (IMUs).
+– control based on the body and residual limb movements of the user measured with embedded wearable inertial measurement units (IMUs).
 This control mode essentially relies on body compensatory strategies, in order to coordinate some of the movements of the intermediate prosthetic joints and thus achieve faster reactions and more biomimetic gestures.